YenteLens/TerraformCloud/doc.md

 ## Initial setup and configuration

+- install terraform on your machine
+- add the installation dir to path environment variable
-- install vagrant
+- install git bash for windows
-- install the vagrant vm by running "vagrant up" in the folder with the .vagrant file
-- in that same directory run "vagrant ssh" to open an ssh session
-- install awscli with: sudo snap install awscli --classic
+- verify if terraform/aws commands can be used in git bash cli
+- create project dir
+- git init
+- set the remote repo up and connect to local repository
+- run terraform init
-- run aws configure and enter your credentials
+- run aws configure and enter your aws admin credentials
-- create main.tf and run terraform init
+- create main.tf to declare provider